mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 When reading about different approaches to teaching computing the terms concrete and abstract are used commonly.
 For example the concrete practice of coding is a good way for learners to work with more abstract computing concepts.
 The following section explores the utility of these terms to explore inclusive approaches to teaching especially in relation to an understanding of Computational Thinking.

-### Context of digital making and design and home learning of media
+## Context of digital making and home media use

 The context of these communities is important to situate the relevance of this study.
 These contexts are explored in summary.
 In the following chapter some of the pedagogies, e.g. tinkering, are explored in more depth.